cmdrscotty/Duke3DAP/README.md

 Installation
 ------------

-* Get latest engine binary release from https://github.com/LLCoolDave/NBloodAP/releases (rednukemAP.exe) (64bit Windows only for now)
+* Get latest engine binary release from https://github.com/LLCoolDave/NBloodAP/releases or https://github.com/LLCoolDave/Duke3DAP/releases (rednukemAP.exe) (64bit Windows only for now)
 * Get DUKE3DAP.zip, DUKE3DAP.grpinfo from https://github.com/LLCoolDave/Duke3DAP/releases and put them in the same directory as rednukemAP.exe
 * Get the matching duke3d.apworld from https://github.com/LLCoolDave/Duke3DAP/releases as well.
   * Make sure the DUKE3DAP.zip you use matches the duke3d.apworld used to generate a seed or the client will not connect